-The Creepy Hike In New Jersey That Will Lead You Straight To An Abandoned Graveyard
+The Scenic Hike In New Jersey That Will Lead You Straight To The Abandoned Hibernia Cemetery

 New Jersey has an incredible variety of hiking trails to choose from, whether you want to stroll along the shore or delve deep into the Pine Barrens.
 There are trails for all skill levels, offering amazing views and unique bits of history.
 The hike featured today is a rugged, challenging 12-mile journey (round trip) that’s worth every step.
 HOWEVER, you can shorten the hike significantly and still see the cemetery, which is just a quick .6 miles down the trail.
 With an out and back hike, you can make the trip as long or short as you’ll like!
 Below, I’ll break the hike down by distance and you can design the perfect journey for you.
 Your hike begins at the southern terminus of the Four Birds Trail (Hibernia, NJ), in Wildcat Ridge WMA and Farny State Park in Morris County.
 There will be a small dirt lot for parking – look for the white blazes.
 While we wouldn’t call such a beautiful trail entirely creepy…bats and ghosts may be lurking!